nand0p/vagrant_pipeline/README.md

 # vagrant_pipeline

-configures vagrant vm with centos7 via ansible provisioner.
+- Configures vagrant vm with jenkins on centos7.

+- Supports both ansible or chef_zero provisioners.

-installs and configures jenkins via seed and job dsl for automating code deployment pipelines.
+- Installs and configures jenkins via seed and job dsl for automating code deployment pipelines.

+- Works locally with virtualbox provider.